 Long live the great outdoors!
 Explore the most beautiful trails in the country and fall under the spell of the regions of Canada thanks to these dazzling hikes.

-The best places to hike in Canada
+The Best Places to Hike in Canada in 2024

 Long live the great outdoors!
 Get out and explore these great hiking trails.
-From leisurely strolls to adventurous mountain hikes, Canada offers hikes for all tastes and levels.
+From strolls to adventurous mountain hikes, Canada offers hikes for all tastes and levels.

 Fundy Trail, New Brunswick

 Southern New Brunswick hides a rare gem: one of the last wild coastal areas that still exist in North America, from Labrador to Florida.
 Sheltered for several years, this hidden treasure is now accessible to cyclists and hikers.
 (Speaking of which, why not check out Canada‘s other hidden gems .)
 Less than an hour’s drive from St. John, near St. Martin, the Fundy Trail unfolds 16 kilometers of seaside beauty.
-The winding track, well-suited to hikers and cyclists, leads to other less traveled paths and stairways giving access to sandy beaches, secret waterfalls and towering cliffs.
+The winding track, well-suited to hikers and cyclists, leads to other less traveled paths and stairways giving access to sandy beaches, secret waterfalls, and towering cliffs.
 Get a unique look at the Bay of Fundy’s tides, the highest in the world, and stay tuned for sightings of right whales and seabirds.

 Appin Road, Prince Edward Island